Luttik/pytest-locker/README.md

 1. When user input is allowed, i.e. when running pytest with `--capture  no` or `-s`

      When user input is allowed and the given data does not correspond to the data in the lock the *user is prompted* if the new data should be stored or if the tests should fail.

 2. When user input is captured which is default behavior for pytest

      If user input is not allowed the tests will *automatically fail* if the expected lock file does not exist or if the data does not correspond to the data in the lock file.

 ## The Locker class

 You can also use `pytest_locker.Locker` (i.e. the class of which the `locker` fixture returns an instance) directly to create fixtures that locks a (non-string) object without needing to turn the object into a string it.

-You can also use `pytest_locker.Locker` as a basis for locking more complex objects than just strings.
-One example is `pytest_locker.JsonLocker` (and the corresponding `pytest_locker.json_locker` fixture)

 ## Examples